ObayDaoudi/azure-devops-lab/README.md

 This was built on an Azure for Students subscription, which came with a few real constraints worth documenting:

-- **Region policy** — deployment restricted to 5 regions (francecentral, swedencentral, uaenorth, austriaeast, spaincentral).
+- **Region policy**, deployment restricted to 5 regions (francecentral, swedencentral, uaenorth, austriaeast, spaincentral).
 Discovered via `az policy assignment list` and worked around by targeting France Central.
-- **Basic SKU public IPs** — quota set to 0.
+- **Basic SKU public IPs**, quota set to 0.
 Switched to Standard SKU which is the recommended practice anyway.
-- **VM capacity** — B-series VMs unavailable across all allowed regions at time of deployment.
+- **VM capacity**, B-series VMs unavailable across all allowed regions at time of deployment.
 Infrastructure (networking, NSG, public IP) was successfully provisioned; VM deployment is configured and ready once quota is available.
-- **App registration permissions** — service principal creation blocked, preventing full GitHub Actions integration.
+- **App registration permissions**, service principal creation blocked, preventing full GitHub Actions integration.
 Pipeline is structured to run validate/format checks without credentials, and plan/apply when a service principal is available.

-These constraints are typical in restricted cloud environments and the workarounds reflect real-world troubleshooting.
+These constraints are typical in restricted cloud environments and the workarounds reflect real world troubleshooting.

----

-## Author

-Obay — MSc Computer Science student, Széchenyi István University ENDOFFILE